lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 # Camadas e Blocos
 :label:`sec_model_construction`

-When we first introduced neural networks, we focused on linear models with a single output.
-Here, the entire model consists of just a single neuron.
-Note that a single neuron
-(i) takes some set of inputs;
-(ii) generates a corresponding scalar output;
-and (iii) has a set of associated parameters that can be updated to optimize some objective function of interest.
-Then, once we started thinking about networks with multiple outputs, we leveraged vectorized arithmetic to characterize an entire layer of neurons.
-Just like individual neurons,
-layers (i) take a set of inputs,
-(ii) generate corresponding outputs, and (iii) are described by a set of tunable parameters.
-When we worked through softmax regression, a single layer was itself the model.
-However, even when we subsequently introduced MLPs, we could still think of the model as retaining this same basic structure.

 Quando introduzimos as redes neurais pela primeira vez, focamos em modelos lineares com uma única saída.
 Aqui, todo o modelo consiste em apenas um único neurônio.